-We back about 10 search funds a year.
+We back 5-8 search funds a year.
 We’re selective because we like spending real time with the entrepreneurs that we back.
 We will look at equity gaps.

 Alex is the Managing Partner of Gelman Brothers.
 Universally regarded as the more attractive Gelman Brother, Alex runs all day to day operations of the office, including website copy.
 Outside of GBFIO, Alex is the Managing Partner of Heritage Point Partners, a Private Equity Fund dedicated to small business investing.

 From 2015-2020, Alex was the CEO of mTab, the premier business intelligence tool for market research, which his investors and he acquired via the Search Fund model.
 Prior to mTab, Alex held positions at KKR and McKinsey & Co.